 Designed especially for lay leaders and others seeking a deeper understanding of their faith, the MATS helps students increase their knowledge of the Bible and bring an informed Christian perspective to a variety of callings both inside and outside the church.
 The program culminates in a Capstone project that integrates the many levels of classroom learning with practical, real-life application.
-The degree may be pursued through several options: on-campus full- or part-time study (day or evening), or through our new fully online option.
+The degree may be pursued through several options: on-campus full- or part-time study (day or evening), or through our fully online option.

 See the MATS Degree Plan.

-MATS Evening Program
+MATS Evening Option

-The Seminary now offers an MATS Evening Program for those desiring to pursue the degree part-time through evening classes.
+The Seminary now offers an MATS Evening Option for those desiring to pursue the degree part-time through evening classes.
 Discounts are available for groups of three or more taking classes for credit.
 This is an excellent way for local churches or other ministries to train leaders, or for anyone to grow in understanding and living out their faith.

 Fully Online MATS Option